Shriyanshsoni96/Shriyanshsoni96/README.md

 - 👋 Hi, I’m @Shriyansh Soni
 - 👀 I’m interested in Game development
-- 🌱 I’m currently learning java and data structure and algorithm
+- 🌱 I’m currently learning about Java and data structure and algorithm.
 - 📫 How to reach me sonishriyansh9977@gmail.com
-- 😄 Pronouns: ..
-- ⚡ Fun fact:

 <!---
 Shriyanshsoni96/Shriyanshsoni96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.